9

 2

 • It's anecdotal, but my 2001 Hyundai Elantra powers up my (non-battery powered) OBDII scanner when I plug it in.
 I'm not sure if that's typical though.
-Dec 7, 2015 at 16:20
+Commented Dec 7, 2015 at 16:20

 • You may have concepts confused.
 There are power pins that are always active (in my experience), but the ECU doesn't have power (and can't be read) unless the key is in the ON position (maybe ACC in some cars?)